prometheus-digital/ithemes-exchange/readme.txt

 http://ithemes.com/codex/page/Exchange_Installation

 == Changelog ==
+= 1.20.0 =
+* Don't escape email notification URLs with &amp; because &#308; breaks in the browser
+* Fix for adding new downloadable files to previous purchases
+* Change how we determine if an addon is core

 = 1.19.0 =
 * Adding email address to Guest Customer label in transaction table
 * Changing itExchangeSWAjaxURL to use get_site_url() to help with potential SSL conflicts

 = 1.18.0 =
 * Better serve filenames when downloading w/ query args